winwiz1/crisp-react/README.md

 :heavy_exclamation_mark: It is highly recommended to either add a firewall protection to the created service or to delete it if the deployment was used as a demo/proof of concept.
 The explanation why this is needed can be found [there](#cloud-run-considerations).
 Delete the service using the command:<br/>
 `gcloud run services delete crisp-react --platform=managed --region=us-central1 --project=<project-name>`<br/>
 It can be conveniently executed from the Cloud Shell session opened during the deployment.
 Update the `region` with the one chosen during the deployment and replace `<project-name>` with your project name.
 Alternatively delete the service using Cloud Run [Console](https://console.cloud.google.com/run).

+* Seamless debugging.
+Debug a minified/obfuscated, compressed production bundle and put breakpoints in its TypeScript code using both VS Code and Chrome DevTools.
+Development build debugging: put breakpoints in the client and backend code and debug both simultaneously using a single instance of VS Code.

 * Sample websites.
 [Skeleton](https://crisp-react.winwiz1.com/), [production](https://virusquery.com/).

 ## Table of Contents